algorandfoundation/algokit-cli/docs/features/project/deploy.md

 - `-p, --project-name`: (Optional) Projects to execute the command on.
 Defaults to all projects found in the current directory.
 Option is mutually exclusive with `--command`.
 - `-h, --help`: Show this message and exit.
+- `[EXTRA_ARGS]...`: Additional arguments to pass to the deploy command.
+For instance, `algokit project deploy -- {custom args}`.
+This will ensure that the extra arguments are passed to the deploy command specified in the `.algokit.toml` file or directly via `--command` option.

 ## Environment files